This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 This post is for those people.
 It covers 30 things every new prepper should get in order to meet the needs of their family for about two weeks.
 Note: These items are not necessarily listed in order of importance.

 1. Bottled Water – Get enough to last at least two weeks.
-You can go with 5-gallon containers, single bottles, or the one-gallon containers.
+Most preppers recommend one gallon per person per day, but I recommend two gallons per person per day just to be on the safe side.
+You might need extra water for cleaning dishes, washing your hands, etc. You can go with 5-gallon containers, single bottles, or the one-gallon containers.
 Just make sure the containers are fairly sturdy so you can reuse them.

 2. Water Purification Method – If you run out of bottled water, you’ll need to purify any water you manage to collect.
 You can use unscented bleach, purification tablets, or a water filter.
 You can also just bring your water to a rapid boil for at least a minute.